Saddle Rock Estates, New York: United States Congress

-Saddle Rock Estates is located in New York's 3rd congressional district, which as of September 2021 is represented in the United States Congress by Tom Suozzi (D–Glen Cove).
+Saddle Rock Estates is located in New York's 3rd congressional district, which as of March 2026 is represented in the United States Congress by Thomas R. Suozzi (D–Glen Cove).

 United States Senate

 Like the rest of New York, Saddle Rock Estates is represented in the United States Senate by Charles Schumer (D) and Kirsten Gillibrand (D).

 Politics

 In the 2016 U.S. presidential election, the majority of Saddle Rock Estates voters voted for Hillary Clinton (D).
+Donald Trump (R), meanwhile, flipped the hamlet in 2020, and received the majority of votes in Saddle Rock Estates in both the 2020 and 2024 presidential elections.

 Education

 School district

 Saddle Rock Estates is located entirely within the boundaries of the Great Neck Union Free School District.
 As such, all children who reside within Saddle Rock Estates and attend public schools go to Great Neck's schools.

 Library district

 Saddle Rock Estates is located within the boundaries of the Great Neck Library District.